notspecia/JavaScript/README.md

 ## TO FIX

-1. do exercise number 2 (dungeon and dragons) of the event loop section 8b
+1. fix esercise number 2 (section 8 event loop), implement the logic of SPELL VS CHARACTER / ENEMY + use more functions
 2. read the new slides of section 10 (the-DOM) and do the exercises